-Reclassification review request will be accepted by the Human Resources Director, but will only come before the Board of Commissioners once a year.
-The same position may only be reviewed once in a twelve (12) month period, this period beginning from the date of the last action.
+Requests for Banding/Grading Changes will be accepted by the Human Resources Department, but will only come before the Board of Commissioners once per year.
+The same position may be reviewed only once in a twelve (12) month period, this period beginning from the date of the last action.
 The reclassification review does not guarantee a change in classification.

 The Human Resources Advisory Committee shall meet from time to time to determine whether certain positions are correctly rated under the Classification System.
-The committee shall consider any positions for which the responsibilities and duties have significantly and permanently changed since the last time the position was studied.
+The committee shall consider any positions for which the responsibilities and duties have significantly changed since the last time the position was studied.